technomancy/emacs-starter-kit/README.markdown

 # Emacs Starter Kit

-The Starter Kit provides a saner set of defaults than you get normally with Emacs.
-It was originally intended for beginners, but it should provide a reasonable working environment for anyone using Emacs for dynamic languages.
+The Starter Kit provides a more pleasant set of defaults than you get normally with Emacs.
+It was originally intended for beginners, but it offers a nicely augmented working environment for anyone using Emacs.

 The latest release is at http://marmalade-repo.org/packages/starter-kit with the source at http://github.com/technomancy/emacs-starter-kit